nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders/bootloader_external_flash.rst

     See :ref:`pm_external_flash` for details.

   * An out-of-tree external flash driver is not selecting :kconfig:option:`CONFIG_PM_EXTERNAL_FLASH_HAS_DRIVER`, resulting in partitions for images located in the external flash memory being not accessible.
+    See :ref:`pm_external_flash` for details.

+  * Insufficient value set for the ``CONFIG_BOOT_MAX_IMG_SECTORS`` Kconfig option, as MCUboot typically increases slot sizes when external flash is enabled.
+    See `MCUboot's Kconfig options used in Zephyr <https://github.com/nrfconnect/sdk-mcuboot/blob/main/boot/zephyr/Kconfig#L370>`_ for details.

 The compilation could fail, reporting a linker error similar to following: